 You trust your brakes to perform an essential function while driving – stopping your car.
 If your brakes fail, you will lose significant control over your vehicle and can be left in dangerous situations.
 At highway speeds, over 50 MPH, working brakes become a necessity that helps keep drivers and passengers safe.
 When wear happens, it is crucial to have brake repair as soon as possible for your safety.

-If you believe that your car needs brake repair in Springfield, MA, trust Spartan Auto Care and call today at (413) 781-2480.
+If you believe that your car needs brake repair in Springfield and West Springfield, MA, trust Spartan Auto Care and call today at (413) 781-2480.
 We are the oldest exhaust and brake specialty company in Western MA.
 This means that you are entrusting your vehicle and ultimately your safety to the most experienced and established brake repair technicians in the area.

 Know Your Brakes

 Most modern vehicles are constructed with disc brake systems.
 Disc brakes are hydraulic braking systems that use fluids to trigger calipers (padded clamps) that squeeze together around the rotor (disc).
 The resulting friction slows the vehicle until it is brought to a complete stop.
 However, the padding around your calipers (brake pads) wear down over time and repeated use.
 This means that eventually they become less effective at slowing your vehicle and will need to be replaced.
 A brake pad should be about a quarter of an inch in thickness.
 When this wears down, brake repair becomes necessary.